AI4ScienceCommunity/AI4ScienceCommunity.github.io/index.md

 ## News

-We collect papers published in AI for Science areas and categorize them by subjects, years, venues and keywords, etc. Please see the [link](https://github.com/sherrylixuecheng/AI_for_Science_paper_collection)
+We are launching a new initiative to collect AI for Science related papers published year by year.
+We started by collecting from major ML conferences and we are calling for volunteers to contribute either missing papers or missing collections!
+Check out or contribute here [link](https://github.com/sherrylixuecheng/AI_for_Science_paper_collection)!

 Our blog “[AI for Science in 2023: A Community Primer](https://medium.com/@AI_for_Science/ai-for-science-in-2023-a-community-primer-d2c2db37e9a7)” is now live!
 In this blog, we delve into how AI intersects with various scientific fields - from Chemistry, Biology, Physics, Computer/Math.
 Science, Neuroscience to Earth Science.